Richard-Shimada/Heart-disease-prediction-based-on-demographic-and-clinical-factors/README.md

 ## Results

-On the test set, the LGBM boosting model performed best with 89% accuracy.
+On the test set, the XGBoost model performed best with 89% accuracy.
 After hyperparameter tuning and feature engineering the various evaluation metrics remain unchanged or decrease.

 ## Recommendations: